skorasaurus/RTAHeatMap/README.md

 Our project is currently using python 2.7

-1. Install [pip, virtualenv, and virtualenvwrapper](https://github.com/codeforamerica/howto/blob/master/Python-Virtualenv.md) if you haven't already.
+1. Install [pip and virtualenv](https://github.com/codeforamerica/howto/blob/master/Python-Virtualenv.md) if you haven't already. (virtualenvwrapper is not needed)
 2. Clone the directory
 3. Go inside the RTAheatmap project folder
 4. Create virtualenv for this project ```virtualenv --no-site-packages venv```